BadGolfer.com

 And just as controversial, at one point seeming to encourage a steroid regiment for this writer (read on).

 Bode Miller signed for his people after his golf round.
-And in truth, Bode’s buds - his fans all appeared to be under 24, many of them women - could have seemed to care less what he did - or didn’t do - at the Olympics.
-It was hard to tell if they were ski fans exited that they had the autograph of the first American to win the overall World Cup ski title in 22 years (2005).
-Or just RV fans.
+And in truth, Bode's buds - his fans all appeared to be under 24 - seemed like they couldn't care less what he did, or didn't do, at the Olympics.
+They just looked like ski fans excited to meet the first American in 22 years to claim the title of world's best skier.

 A: I just go around hitting the ball and trying to find it again.
 That's about all I do.